tamago-labs/tamago-api/README.md

 ### Deployment

-Assuming you've already setup the credential of AWS CLI & Pulumi, once ready you can setup liquidation and disputer bots on your AWS account by the following scripts:
+Assuming you've already setup the credential of AWS CLI & Pulumi, once ready you can deploy it all by run:

 ```
 pulumi up